 Knits are tricky.
 So many sewists claim to “whip up a t-shirt on the serger” – but the truth is, for most of us it takes time to get proficient at knits, especially those with a high degree of stretch.
 Many home sewists don’t even own a serger (or they own one and don’t know how to use it).
 I hasten to add, a serger is not needed to make great knitwear.
 The following tutorial regards making a t-shirt on a sewing machine.
 It needs only a zig zag function to achieve good results (a width of 0.5 – 1.0 and a length of 3.0 was used for this shirt).

-One of the best tricks I know to make t-shirt sewing go easier is to stabilize the seam allowances.
+One of the best tricks I know to make t-shirt sewing go easier (especially on a tricky fabric) is to stabilize the seam allowances.
 This means “painting” a solution on the seam allowances and allowing them to dry.
 This solution ensures that the knit will not roll nor be sucked into the feed dogs of the machine.
 It’s not a necessary step to sewing with t-shirt knits, but one that makes things a lot easier.
 In addition to creating an easier sewing experience, I have found the stitch formed on stabilized knits “floats” on the fabric (instead of being pulled into it).
 Not all knits need this treatment (a sturdy or non-stretch knit may not), but for my slim-fit t-shirt with the very stretchy, soft bamboo it made the whole process easier.

 To stabilize the seams you can either purchase a water soluble spray-on stabilizer or a stabilizer by the yard.
 If you choose the latter, you simply dissolve a small amount in water to create a solution then “paint” the edges of your pattern pieces (shown below in a moment).
 In this case, I am sewing with a 1/4″ seam allowance so I stabilized about 3/8″ on each seam.